booksbyus/zguide/examples/Python/asyncio_ioloop/README.txt

 - Have been converted to run under Python 3.

-- Use the Tornado ioloop.
+- Use the Python 3 asyncio library.

 - Have been modified to satisfy the ``flake8`` syntax and style checker .

-- In some cases, use Tornado futures to support parallelism rather than using multiple threads.

 .. vim:ft=rst: